 Special hours: Christmas, from December 26 to January 3, closes at 8:30 p.m.
 January 1 opens at 11.30 a.m. and closes at 8.30 p.m.

-Accessibility for the disabled and people with reduced mobility.
+Is Casa Milà accessible for disabled people and for people with reduced mobility?

 Everyone is welcome at Casa Milà.
-They have different programmes and services to ensure that La Pedrera is accessible for visitors with diverse capacities and needs.
+They have different programmes and services to ensure that La Pedrera is accessible to visitors with diverse capacities and needs.

 Accessibility for people with physical disabilities is not a problem here.
 The house is accessible to people who use wheelchairs.
 Some lifts and ramps connect the various floors.